-Companionship - Some people feel isolated as they get older.
+Companionship – Some people feel isolated as they get older.
 This could be due to difficulty leaving the house, or they don’t have many opportunities for social interaction.
-Companion dogs or cats help lessen feelings of loneliness for the elderly.
+Companion dogs or cats help lessen feelings of loneliness for seniors.

 Sense of purpose – When you know that your pet depends on you for food, exercise, and companionship, it gives you a good reason to get up and start your day.
 For someone who is elderly, taking care of their pet becomes a routine, and it helps give their day some structure.

 Increased social interaction - Neighbours often become familiar with the dogs and owners out walking in the neighbourhood.
-For the elderly, their dog offers a good opportunity to strike up a conversation.
-Pets are great conversation starters, and help make the elderly more approachable.
+For older adults, their dog offers a good opportunity to strike up a conversation.
+Pets are great conversation starters and help bridge the gap between people of all ages.

 - Activity level